republik/plattform/src/components/Form/docs.md

 />
 ```

-And the two versions, left the virtual and right the native:
+To explicitly use one or the other, use `<Dropdown.Virtual />` or `<Dropdown.Native />`.
+Below are the two versions, left the virtual and right the native.

 ```react
 noSource: true